What does the financial ombudsman do?

 Any complaints that are received have to be considered.
 But not all financial complaints can be dealt with by the ombudsman, and it can be frustrating if it has to return a complaint rather than take it forward.

-The ombudsman may not be able to help in the following situations:
+The Financial Ombudsman Service may not be able to help in the following situations:

 - if your financial complaint is solely about the way an investment has performed, rather than if you weren't aware of the risks involved